Positive indicators mask India's deepening coronavirus crisis | DW | 21.08.2020

 But after days of seeing a decline in the daily recorded new cases number, there was a reversal in the downward trend when India reported a record daily jump of 69,652 coronavirus infections on Thursday.

-As of Friday morning, India's tally crossed the 2.9 million mark and death toll stood at 54,849.
-Over 2.15 million people infected by the virus have recovered and there are currently 692,028 active cases in the country, according to data from the Health Ministry.
+As of Friday morning, India's tally crossed the 2.9 million mark, and the death toll stood at 54,849.
+Over 2.15 million people infected by the virus have recovered, and there are currently 692,028 active cases in the country, according to data from the Health Ministry.

-India is the worst-hit country in Asia and third only behind the United States and Brazil in terms of number of cases.
+India is the worst-hit country in Asia and third only behind the United States and Brazil in terms of number of cases globally.
 Maharashtra, Delhi, Tamil Nadu, Karnataka and Andhra Pradesh are the states with the highest number of cases in the country.

 Read more: How Indian police contained coronavirus in Mumbai